awesome-reactivesearch/reactivesearch-starter-app/README.md

 2. A simple flex based layout system, you can use Materialize's or Bootstrap's grid, or roll your own layout - the ReactiveSearch components are layout agnostic.
 3. The following components:
  - **ReactiveBase** - ReactiveBase is the provider component that connects the UI with the backend app.
- - **CategorySearch** - CategorySearch component provides a search box UI with categorized suggestions.
+ - **SearchBox** - SearchBox component provides a search box UI relevant suggestions.
+ - **MultiList** - MultiList component is used for displaying facets with an option to perform multiple selections.
  - **SingleRange** - SingleRange component is used for displaying the star ratings.
  - **ResultCard** - ResultCard component is used for displaying the **hits** as a card layout.